 Propane.
 Propane is an odorless, colorless, highly flammable liquefied compressed gas packaged in cylinders under its own vapor pressure.
 It poses an immediate fire and explosion hazard when mixed with air.
 Propane is heavier than air and may collect in low areas or travel along the ground.
-Though nontoxic and noncarcinogenic, direct contact with liquid propane can cause irritation, frostbite and suffocation; propane gas competes with oxygen binding on hemoglobin molecules.
+Though nontoxic and noncarcinogenic, direct contact with liquid propane can cause irritation, frostbite and suffocation.